Iranians Mock General Salami's 'Magnetic Coronavirus Detection Machine'

 Iranians have taken to social media to mock the fanciful claims of Islamic Revolution Guards Corps (IRGC) Commander, Major General Hossein Salami, that his scientists have invented a secret mobile coronavirus detection machine.

-As Breitbart News reported, Salami unveiled the device in April with the claim it can remotely identify infected people and contaminated areas within a range of 100 meters by using electric pulses and mobile radio receivers.
+As Breitbart News reported, Salami managed to keep a straight face when he unveiled the device in April with the claim it can remotely identify infected people and contaminated areas within a range of 100 meters by using electric pulses and mobile radio receivers.

 Salami said the unique device is so advanced it obviates the need for blood tests and delivers a result in just five seconds.
 He swore the invention would never be shared with America.